bids-standard/bids-website/docs/website/_posts/2024-02-22-Steering-Group-minutes.md

    <th>
-    Issue with Atlas BEP - circulate the idea of revising BEP development - one point missing in those discussions is how to get unstuck if conflict (CP: item voting is my favorite option, we just need the mechanism for it - like we do to elect this group)
+    Issue with Atlas BEP - circulate the idea of revising BEP development - one point missing in those discussions is how to get unstuck if conflict (CP: item voting is my favourite option, we just need the mechanism for it - like we do to elect this group)
    </th>
   </tr>